esironal/exidoengine/readme_en.txt

 4. Updates

-  You can always get the latest version from http://exidoengine.com/download.html
+  You can always get the latest stable version from http://exidoengine.com/download.html

 -------------------------------------------------------------------------------